-A story of success: Access to English, Writing and Media - Class of 2019
+Celebrating the successes of this year's Access to English, Writing and Media students.

 Glenn Meads, Access to English, Writing and Media (EWM) tutor and freelance writer for ILoveMcr, has worked as an editor for WhatsOnstage, and has previously written gig and theatre reviews for the Manchester Evening News, Digital Spy and Heat magazine.
 Here, Glenn talks about the EWM class of 2019’s successes, in his own words.